fictionco/fiction/@plugins/plugin-forum/README.md

 ## Overview

 Factor forum is a powerful forum solution for your factor app.

 This plugin comes with essential elements to run an efficient and professional community.

+### Features

+- Standard forum features: topics and replies
+- Pin and lock topic threads
+- Notification and subscribing to forum topics
+- Add and sort by category and tag taxonomies
+- High performance posting and real-time replies

-## Installation
+## Getting Started

-Just add to your application dependencies:
+To install and start using the forum, just add the package to dependencies:

 ```bash
 npm add  @factor/plugin-forum
 ```

-## Options and Settings
+## Customization

 The customization system for this plugin is based on the standard `factor-settings.js` API that is provided by Factor.